-She loved the company and her officemates.
-The cubicles were designed so each one of them can see everybody else.
-While they all worked hard there was always conversation going, teasing and laughter.
-Everyone was an open book they accepted each other with no pretenses, nor defenses necessary.
-They swapped lunches.
+I loved the company and my officemates.
+The cubicles were designed so each one of us can see everybody else.
+While we all worked hard, there was always conversation going, teasing and laughter.
+Everyone was an open book.
+We accepted each other with no pretenses, no defenses necessary.
+We swapped lunches like fifth graders.
 There was a sound system where employees played their favorite music.
-To top that a flat screen TV with cable was installed in the break room hanging high off a wall visible to everyone so employees won’t miss their favorite show during lunch break.
+To top that, a flat screen TV with cable was installed in the break room, hanging high off a wall to be visible to everyone so employees don’t miss their favorite show during lunch break.

 “CDC, my daughter is in college and she needs a computer.
 I need a raise to be able to afford the monthly payments.”
-Gloria said while handing CDC a newspaper ad of a computer.
+I said while handing CDC a newspaper ad of a computer.